pkolaczk/fclones/README.md

     fclones group dir1 dir2 dir3

+By default, hidden files and files matching patterns listed in `.gitignore` and `.fdignore` are ignored.
+To search all files, use:

+    fclones group --no-ignore --hidden dir

 Limit the recursion depth:

     fclones group . --depth 1   # scan only files in the current dir, skip subdirs